EAMT 2026: Bursaries for attendees with disabilities EAMT conference

 • The selection will be made based on the information submitted to the provided Google Forms (link below).

-• One of the fields in the form is a “motivation letter”, where you should describe your motivation for attending the EAMT 2024 conference and explain why you do not have other funds to sponsor your attendance.
+• One of the fields in the form is a “motivation letter”, where you should describe your motivation for attending the EAMT 2026 conference and explain why you need EAMT support (e.g. hiring sign language interpreters, hiring a guide for a blind person, support the transport of service dogs, etc).
+Please note that this bursary does not cover registration or accommodation costs.

 • For students: you should also submit an official proof of student status, signed by your University.